github/safe-settings/README.md

 # The app will apply the following settings to it
 labels:
   # Labels: define labels for Issues and Pull Requests
+  include:
     - name: bug
       color: CC0000
       description: An issue with the system

     - name: feature
       # If including a `#`, make sure to wrap it with quotes!
       color: '#336699'
       description: New functionality.

     - name: first-timers-only
       # include the old name to rename an existing label
       oldname: Help Wanted
       color: '#326699'

     - name: new-label
       # include the old name to rename an existing label
       oldname: Help Wanted
       color: '#326699'
+  exclude:
+    # don't delete any labels created on GitHub that starts with "release"
+    - name: ^release

 milestones:
 # Milestones: define milestones for Issues and Pull Requests